Data Protection Act - What is the Data Protection Act?

 Keep your data stored safely in the cloud.
 Try Debitoor online invoicing software free for 7 days.

-The Data Protection Act and your business
+The eight principles of the Data Protection Act

-- Be processed fairly and lawfully
+- Processed fairly and lawfully

-- Is kept for no longer than necessary
+- Kept for no longer than necessary

 Data Protection Act and Debitoor